-If you have sustained an injury to your stomach, abdominal area, or internal organs as a result of a motor vehicle accident, contact the experienced personal injury lawyers at David Bryant Law.
+If you have sustained an injury to your stomach, abdominal area, or internal organs as a result of a motor vehicle accident, seek medical attention first.
+Then contact the experienced personal injury lawyers at David Bryant Law.
 We will provide you with sound legal advice on your options and help you obtain the compensation you deserve for your car accident injuries.

 Common Causes of Stomach Pain After a Car Accident